Does Self Tanner Expire?

 How do self-tanners lose their effectiveness?

-The liquid component in the self-tanner may evaporate in time, and as it disappears, the DHA content becomes denser and the color may not be the same quality as it was when first purchased.
-The concentrated DHA creates a poor-quality tan.
+The liquid component in the self-tanner may evaporate over time, and as it disappears, the DHA content becomes denser and the colour may not be the same quality as it was when first purchased.

 Are self-tanners really safe?

-Compared to being exposed to the sun’s harmful UV rays, self-tanners are comparably safer, and dermatologists recommended them instead of sunbathing.
 The DHA component of self-tanners is approved by the Food and Drug Administration (FDA).
 DHA is the active ingredient that causes the darkening of the skin.

-Self-tanners come in different forms: lotions, creams, powders, sprays, and pills.
-The color caused by the self-tanners only lasts for a few days.
-The color wears off as the dead skin cells are shed.
-If you want to keep the tan, reapply the self-tanner after 3-4 days.
+Self-tanners come in various forms, including lotions, creams, powders, sprays, and pills.
+The colour caused by the self-tanners only lasts for a few days.

 Are self-tanning pills safe?

-Self-tanning pills are considered unsafe.
-They are formulated with the color additive canthaxanthin.
-Although the FDA approves canthaxanthin as a color additive in food, it is not approved for skin coloring purposes.
+Although the FDA approves canthaxanthin as a colour additive in food, it is not approved for skin colouring purposes.
 Self-tanning pills contain high amounts of canthaxanthin.

 How do you apply a self-tanning lotion?